 Tirol Choco Kinako Mochi Flavor Chocolate Candy

-Those Japanese treats are cheap so that children can buy various varieties even with their small pocket money.
+Those Japanese treats are cheap.
+So children can buy various varieties even with little pocket money.

-As for the price, the cheapest Dagashi is priced at 10 yen (about 0.1 USD), and such Dagashi includes Umaibo and Oyatsu Karupasu.
+As for the price, the cheapest Dagashi is available at 10 yen, and such Dagashi includes Umaibo and Oyatsu Karupasu.

-Tirol Choco is a standard Dagashi chocolate that comes in many varieties and it is said that the maker newly creates about 20 to 30 flavors every year.
+Tirol Choco is a standard Dagashi chocolate that comes in numerous varieties, as the maker newly creates about 20 to 30 flavors in a year.

-The majority of flavors are so cheap and unique and can be bought for 20 yen in convenience stores and the like.
+Many Tirol Choco flavors are so cheap and unique, bought for 20 yen in convenience stores and the like.

 What is Kinako Mochi?

-Now, let’s get back to the main subject.
-From the above, you might imagine that the Tirol Chocolate Kinako Mochi Candy contains both Mochi and Kinako.
+From the above, you might imagine that the Kinako Mochi chocolate contains actual Mochi and Kinako.

-As a whole, the outer Kinako-scented milk chocolate makes a perfect combination with the Mochi-like rice candy inside, making people reminded of Kinako Mochi.
-Needless to say, it is yummy!
+Overall, the outer Kinako-flavored milk chocolate matches perfectly with the Mochi-like rice candy inside, reminding many of Kinako Mochi.